 Again, choosing global investments can diversify an investor’s portfolio.
 It may be tempting for an investor to concentrate money in a few familiar sectors or in companies for which there is a personal affinity.
 But putting all their eggs in one basket could potentially lead to vulnerability.

-There is no guarantee against the possibility of loss completely—after all, risk is inherent in investing.
+There is no guarantee against the possibility of loss completely — after all, all investments have risk.
 But spreading assets to international and domestic equities may reduce an investor’s vulnerability because their money is distributed across areas that aren’t likely to react in the same way to the same occurrence.

 Global Growth